 that you may face.
 Specialists include cardiology, endocrinology, bone health, sexual health, reproductive health, nephrology (kidneys), and exercise physiology.

-Experts at the Gastrointestinal Cancer Treatment Center at Dana-Farber/Brigham and Women's Cancer Center are leaders in studying diet and lifestyle factors in rectal cancer survivors.
+Experts at the Gastrointestinal Cancer Treatment Center at Dana-Farber Brigham Cancer Center are leaders in studying diet and lifestyle factors in rectal cancer survivors.
 We were the

 first to report that patients who exercise have lower risk of cancer recurrence.
 We have done many studies on the potential benefit of diet and vitamin D in rectal cancer survivors.